sepal-contrib/planet-order/doc/en.rst

 Now you can select any mosaic in the mosaic dropdown on top of the map. using the :code:`next` or :code:`prev` button will jump to the next/prev mosaic in the list (they are in chronological order)

 Once a mosaic is selected the tool will zoom on your AOI and display it in blue.
-It will add the Planet Lab grid in gold that are touching the AOI.
+It will add the Planet Lab grid cells (in gold) that are touching the AOI.
 Each cell of the grid represents 1 image to download.

 .. figure:: https://raw.githubusercontent.com/12rambau/planet-order/master/doc/img/mosaic_select_rgb.png

-    retreive activated
+    download activated

 Click on the palette btn on the top-left side of the map.
 This button will expand and show the 3 different color combo available: